phoughton/unicode_babel/README.md

     print(point)

 ```
-Will out put 10 random unicode code-points rom the Basic Multilingual Plane, filtered to ensure only valid named code-points are returned.:
+Will output 10 random unicode code-points from the Basic Multilingual Plane, filtered to ensure only valid named code-points are returned.:
 ```
 ᓆ
 ᗡ